WDD 330: Web Frontend Development II

 }

 Why return data.Result?
 It used to be simply data.
 The data sent back from the API is structured differently.
-We will have some other corrections to make because of this as well.
+You will have some other corrections to make because of this as well.

-6. Change the line in the init() method where we get our data.
-It should look like this after our changes:
+6. Change the line in the init() method where data is retrieved.
+It should look like this after the changes:

 const list = await this.dataSource.getData(this.category);